Seal125/UJournal/README.md

 A journaling app.

+## Features

+**MVP Features**

+- Users will be able to register an account/log in to save their entries.

+- Users will be able to write a journal entry, and select multiple moods that they feel throughout the day as they write.

+- Users will have the ability to make their entries public for others to see.

+- Users will be able to see public journal entries from others in an explore page.

+**Future Features**

+- Users will be able to share their entries with other users that they trust.

+- Users will be able to categorize entries based on hashtags.

+- Users will be able to select an icon for each emotion, making it easier to visualize.

 ## Technologies Used

 **Database**

-- [node-postgres](https://node-postgres.com/): Provides interface for connecting with PostgresQL
+- [node-postgres](https://node-postgres.com/): Provides interface for connecting with PostgreSQL

 **Server**

 - [Express](https://expressjs.com/): Minimal (key to our goal of learning fundamental patterns) and flexible Node.js web app framework.
 - [body-parser](https://github.com/expressjs/body-parser): Middleware for parsing the body of a request.
 - [cookie-parser](https://github.com/expressjs/cookie-parser): Middleware for parsing request cookies.
 - [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken): JSON Web Token implementation.
-Used to authorize use user
+Used to authorize user.

 **Code Quality**